EWS1 Forms

 National Housing Federation update 20 July 2022: Six of the country’s biggest banks have agreed to support leaseholders by agreeing to provide mortgages for properties in buildings affected by unresolved building safety issues, so long as the building has a costed and funded plan in place for remediation works or qualifies for a government funding scheme, confirming that there will be no cost to leaseholders to make the walls safe.

-Does each flat have to get an individual EWS1 form for selling, buying, or re-mortgaging?
+Does each flat get an individual EWS1 form for selling, buying, or re-mortgaging?

-No. Each EWS1 form is valid for an entire building.
-Each building will has its own EWS1 form.
-It is valid for five years.
+No. EWS1 forms are valid for an entire building.
+The form is valid for five years.

 I’m a leaseholder, will I have to pay for any works to repair the wall cladding system?